chef/automate/components/automate-chef-io/content/docs/desktop.md

 The Chef Automate _Desktop_ dashboard displays status information about all desktops connected to Chef Automate.
 Desktop information populates this dashboard after a Chef Infra Client run has executed.

-Node counts in the _Desktop_ dashboard may include liveness agents.
-Desktop information appears in a series of displays.
-The _Desktop_ dashbaord does not support project filtering.

-## Setting Up The Desktop Dashboard
+## Setting Up the Desktop Dashboard

+Enable the Desktop dashboard with: `chef-automate deploy --product automate --product infra-server --product desktop`.
+For more information, see [Install Chef Infra Server with Automate](https://automate.chef.io/docs/infra-server/).
-Include a `--product desktop` flag to enable the Desktop dashboard when [installing Chef Automate](https://automate.chef.io/docs/infra-server/).
-The Desktop dashboard has no supported compliance profiles, and no compliance profiles will be included in installation when using the `--product desktop` flag.
+The Desktop dashboard has no supported compliance profiles, and installation with the `--product desktop` flag includes no compliance profiles.

 {{< info >}}
-When installing Chef Automate with the `--product desktop` flag, _Data Lifecycle_ settings will be set to not mark nodes as missing and to not delete missing nodes by default.
-We encourage users to not modify these specific settings, and not defeat the monitoring purpose of the Desktop dashboard.
+When installing Chef Automate with the `--product desktop` flag, _Data Lifecycle_ settings will set by default to not mark nodes as missing and to not delete missing nodes.
+We encourage users to not change these specific settings, and not defeat the monitoring purpose of the Desktop dashboard.
 {{< /info >}}

 ## Desktop Dashboard Display

-Within Chef Automate, the _Desktop_ dashboard uses four panels to summarize information - _Daily Check-in_ _Check-in History_, _Top 10 Errors_, and _Time since Last Check-in_.
+Within Chef Automate, the _Desktop_ dashboard uses four panels to summarize information: _Daily Check-in_ _Check-in History_, _Top 10 Errors_, and _Time since Last Check-in_.
 Selecting rows within these displays will list relevant desktops and selecting an singular desktop reveals its detailed information.

+The _Desktop_ dashboard does not support project filtering.
+Node counts in the _Desktop_ dashboard may include liveness agents.

 ### Daily Check-in